ziqinm/MSBA-A7-Public/README.md

 Our goal in this project is to explore features associated with risks of homeowner insurance and come up with new efficient variables and a precise model that can predict house damage losses at zip code level in the USA.
 With the help from a fast-growing insurance company, we started from data exploration and found two additional data sources.
 Then we completed feature engineering and selection.
 After training the sampke with four models (GLM, Random forest, XGBoost, and Neutal Network), we successfully verified that our new features have a predictive power on insurance loss.
 Even, some of the variables can add extra power on the existing company model.

 In this repository, we uploaded our scripts, summary paper, poster, and presentation slides.
-*As per the request form the company, the scripts for data exploration and feature engineering are excluded here.*
+*As per the request form the company, the scripts for data exploration and feature engineering are excluded.*

 Please refer to the index below to locate any files: